-As a consequence of an universal succession, upon the Merger 2017 RBI, has entered into RZB's place in the agreements for the establishment of an institutional protection scheme ("IPS") within the meaning of Article 113(7) CRR (the "Federal IPS").
-The Federal IPS must comply with the requirements of the CRR, particularly safeguarding the existence and the liquidity and solvency of its members to prevent insolvency.
-Beside RBI, the Federal IPS currently consists of the following institutions:
+RBI has entered by agreement dated 15 March 2021 into the Raiffeisen IPS, an institutional protection scheme which became effective on 19 May 2021.
+The Raiffeisen IPS must comply with the requirements of the CRR, particularly safeguarding the existence and the liquidity and solvency of its members to prevent insolvency.
+Beside RBI, the Raiffeisen IPS currently consists of the following institutions:

-- the "Raiffeisen Regional Banks" (i.e. RAIFFEISEN LANDESBANK NIEDERÖSTERREICH-WIEN AG, Raiffeisen-Landesbank Steiermark AG, Raiffeisen Landesbank Oberösterreich Aktiengesellschaft, Raiffeisen Landesbank Tirol AG, Raiffeisenverband Salzburg eGen, Raiffeisenlandesbank Kärnten -Rechenzentrum und Revisionsverband regGenmbH, Raiffeisenlandesbank Burgenland und Revisionsverband regGenmbH and Raiffeisenlandesbank Vorarlberg Waren- und Revisionsverband regGenmbH); - RAIFFEISEN-HOLDING NIEDERÖSTERREICH-WIEN registrierte Genossenschaft mit beschränkter Haftung; - Posojilnica Bank eGen; - Raiffeisen Wohnbaubank Aktiengesellschaft (a subsidiary of RBI); and - Raiffeisen Bausparkasse Gesellschaft m.b.H. (a subsidiary of RBI).
+• the "Raiffeisen Regional Banks" (i.e. RAIFFEISEN LANDESBANK NIEDERÖSTERREICH-WIEN AG, Raiffeisen-Landesbank Steiermark AG, Raiffeisen Landesbank Oberösterreich Aktiengesellschaft, Raiffeisen Landesbank Tirol AG, Raiffeisenverband Salzburg eGen, Raiffeisenlandesbank Kärnten -Rechenzentrum und Revisionsverband regGenmbH, Raiffeisenlandesbank Burgenland und Revisionsverband regGenmbH and Raiffeisenlandesbank Vorarlberg Waren- und Revisionsverband regGenmbH);

+- RAIFFEISEN-HOLDING NIEDERÖSTERREICH-WIEN registrierte Genossenschaft mit beschränkter Haftung; - Posojilnica Bank eGen; - the following subsidiaries of RBI: Raiffeisen Wohnbaubank; Kathrein Privatbank Aktiengesellschaft; Raiffeisen Centrobank AG; Raiffeisen Factor Bank AG; Raiffeisen Kapitalanlage-Gesellschaft m.b.H.; Raiffeisen Bausparkasse Gesellschaft m.b.H.; - several subsidiaries of the Raiffeisen Regional Banks; and - about 340 local Raiffeisen Banks ("Raiffeisenbanks").

-The Federal IPS is subject to consolidated (or extended aggregated) minimum own funds requirements.
+The Raiffeisen IPS is subject to consolidated (or extended aggregated) minimum own funds requirements.

-Due to the membership of RBI in the Federal IPS, RBI can be affected in case of material economic problems within the Federal IPS.
-In case of liquidity and/or capital needs of one or several Federal IPS members, RBI is obliged, among other Federal IPS members, to ensure compliance with regulatory requirements of Federal IPS and its members.
-In case of the six Raiffeisen Regional Banks which are, in addition, also members of the so-called "Regional
+Due to the membership of RBI in the Raiffeisen IPS, RBI can be affected in case of material economic problems within the Raiffeisen IPS.
+In case of liquidity and/or capital needs of one or several Raiffeisen IPS members, RBI is obliged, among other Raiffeisen IPS members, to ensure compliance with regulatory requirements which apply to Raiffeisen IPS and its members.